John Wesley Edwards

 John Wesley Edwards, PC (May 25, 1865 – April 18, 1929) was a Canadian politician.

 Born in Storrington Township, Canada West, he was a physician and teacher, before being elected to the House of Commons of Canada in the riding of Frontenac in the 1908 federal election.
 A Conservative, he was re-elected in 1911 and 1917 but was defeated in 1921.
 He was re-elected again in 1925 and 1926.
 He died in office in 1929.
 In 1921, he was the Minister presiding over the Department of Health and Minister of Immigration and Colonization.

+In 1918, Edwards, and later William Folger Nickle, raised concerns in Parliament about Chief Justice Charles Fitzpatrick's use of a $2,500 allowance to cover travel costs to England to sit as a member of the Judicial Committee of the Privy Council, despite not attending any sittings.
+Edwards accused Fitzpatrick of "deliberately stealing from the treasury of the country and putting the money in...[his] own pockets" Fitzpatrick and Prime Minister Robert Borden responded that there was no legal issue and that Fitzpatrick had acted in good faith.
+When Edwards revived the issue the following year, Fitzpatrick, by then Lieutenant Governor of Quebec, returned the allowance.